FATHOM5/haversine/README.md

 ## Usage

-The below example shows how to calculate the shortest path between two coordinates on the surface of the Earth.
+The example below shows how far I'd have to walk in my boots to go visit my co-founder.

     package main